 Many women notice changes in their vagina and genital area after the menopause.
 These changes may include dryness and discomfort during sex.
-There may also be bladder symptoms.
-These can all usually be improved with treatment.
-Treatment options include lubricating gels, hormone replacement therapy (HRT) or vaginal oestrogen preparations.

 The changes described above can occur without causing any symptoms or discomfort.
 However, some of the following symptoms may develop in some women.
 Vaginal dryness is a common (and usually treatable) cause of the following problems.
 However, these problems can also be caused by other medical conditions.

 - Pain when you have sex.
 This may occur because your vagina is smaller, drier and less likely to become lubricated during sex compared with how it was before the menopause.
 Also, the skin around your vagina is more fragile and this can make the problem worse.